 Theatre staff will phone the ward when they are ready for you.
 You may have to wait longer than expected if other surgeries take longer than normal or priority changes.

 The nurse will walk with you or wheel you to the theatre department.

 Once in the theatre department, staff will be with you at all times and will explain the process to you.

 Medical staff will insert an IV line and give you a clear breathing mask as you fall asleep.
 Please inform staff if you have a fear of needles or the mask.

 Following surgery, you will wake in the recovery room.
 You will have an oxygen mask on and a cuff that measures blood pressure.
-Staff will check your wound and see if

 The ward has four consultant General Surgeons, supported by a surgical Resident Medical Officer, surgical nurses and administration staff.